Tuesday, April 15, 2008

 The animal kingdom will impact future generations on a grand scale in other ways.
 Some of the worse plagues in history, like the Bubonic plague, have involved animals.
 HIV-AIDS has its origins in the Green Monkey of Africa where the virus was transmitted to humans through bites and eating raw monkey meat.
 Bird flu is now a threat for the next world pandemic.
 The Bible includes prophecy involving animals in Revelation 6:8 which states, "8And I looked, and behold a pale horse: and his name that sat on him was Death, and Hell followed with him.
 And power was given unto them over the fourth part of the earth, to kill with sword, and with hunger, and with death, and with the beasts of the earth."

 Research on the bond between person and pet has revealed that pets can somehow know when their masters are on the way home.
 My dog instantly knew when I was upset and would rush to me to remedy the situation.
 He would get quite agitated whenever I would cry and would try to comfort me by jumping up and frantically licking my face.
 Look into a dog's eyes, and there seems to be more than kibbles in that body.
-But do animals have souls?
+But do animals have immortal spirits?

 One thing we do know is that the role of animals in history was crucial and their impact on our future is just as important.
 While we are spending billions to find life on Mars, animals on earth are going extinct right under our noses.
 Geneticists are also beginning to tinker with animal DNA, adding human genes to the mix.
 Will a new breed of monsters emerge?
 What with such a mysterious bond between us and our co-inhabitants of the earth, we better ensure that animal strains are preserved and they remain here as long as we do.